electraone/datafiles/presets/version-2/README.md

 ```

 #### controls
 Controls represent means to visualize and change values of MIDI parameters.
 A controls is for example a fader, knob, pad, or ADSR envelope.
-A control consits of information about values that are mapped to particular MIDI messages.
+A control consists of information about values that are mapped to particular MIDI messages.

 - mandatory
 - array

-example:
+##### examples:

+A simple control with one value assigned.

 ```
    "controls":[